-In OIS, we recognize that a range of learning difficulties, behavioral problems, physical or sensory disabilities exist within the learning communities of the school.
-We recognize that there is a continuum of Divers Educational Needs (DEN) and that the needs of the majority of these students' needs require close collaboration between the student, home and school.
-OIS also acknowledges that it has a role in providing opportunity, support and guidance in working with the students and families in meeting their educational needs.
+In OISG, we recognize that a range of learning difficulties, behavioural problems, physical or sensory disabilities, and other learning barriers exist within the learning communities of the school.
+We recognize that there is a continuum of Diverse Educational Needs (DEN) and that the needs of the majority of these students' needs require close collaboration between the student, home and school.
+OISG also acknowledges that it has a role in providing opportunity, support and guidance in working with the students and families in meeting their educational needs.

-The School upholds these fundamental principles:
+The school upholds these fundamental principles:

-- That a child with diverse learning needs should have their needs met, and normally within mainstream school settings; - That the view of the child should be sought and taken into account in the referral and intervention process; - That parents have a vital role to play in supporting their child's education through active engagement in the process to define needs; and, - That children with special educational needs should be offered full access to a broad, balanced and relevant education even if it means referral to agencies outside the OIS academic program.
+- That a child with diverse learning needs should have their needs met, and normally within mainstream school settings. - That the view of the child should be sought and taken into account in the referral and intervention process. - That parents have a vital role to play in supporting their child's education through active engagement in the process to define needs; and, - That children with diverse learning needs should be offered full access to a broad, balanced and relevant education even if it means referral to agencies outside the OISG academic program.

-Principles of Learning Support/Learning Diversity and Inclusion Policy at the PYP/MYP/DP and CBSE (OIS):
+Principles of Learning Support/Learning Diversity and Inclusion Policy at the PYP/MYP/DP and CBSE (OISG):